Relocation and Expansion Resources

 - Front Range Community College (FRCC)

-FRCC’s Corporate Solutions and Small Business Development offices are excellent resources to Colorado companies seeking customized skills training, consulting services, business development, and ongoing professional development.
-For more information about the programs offered visit FRCC.
+Front Range Community College’s Corporate and Workforce Solutions office is an excellent resource to Colorado companies seeking customized skills training, consulting services, business development, and ongoing professional development.

 - U.S. Small Business Administration (SBA)